I love insidewink’s latest theme, Being Present.

 How Much Time Do You Spend on Your Phone?

 According to research from RescueTime (an app that keeps track of phone use), people generally spend an average of 3.25 hours on their phones every day, with the top 20% of smartphone users spending upwards of 4.5 hours.

 I like to believe we are here to live our lives fully, use our God-given talents to give back to the world and most importantly, to enjoy love and connection with the people in our lives.
 None of this is possible unless we quiet our minds daily and set the intention to be present.
-One of the key tools that has been a game changer for me is the practice of a daily ritual.
+One of the key tools that has been a game changer for me is the practice of a morning ritual.
 And I hope, if you are inspired to live with more consciousness and presence, it can be for you, too!